Santa Fe High School (California)

 Santa Fe High School is a public high school located in Santa Fe Springs, California.
 The school has an enrollment of approximately 3,000 students and was founded in 1954 as a part of the Whittier Union High School District.
 It serves students in grades 9–12 in the cities of Santa Fe Springs, Norwalk, Downey, and Whittier.

 Santa Fe was named a California Distinguished School in 2007.
 For the 2009-2010 school year, Santa Fe met its Federal AYP; the school's API score was 786 for that same year.
 Santa Fe's API Score for the 2010-2011 school year was 803, placing the school within the proficient range starting at 800.

 Athletics

-Santa Fe high school's mascot is the Chief, and the school colors are Black and Gold.
-Sports offered include wrestling, football, basketball, baseball, track, soccer, tennis, water polo, swimming, softball, volleyball, cross-country, cheerleading and golf.
+Santa Fe High School's mascot is the Sentinel (formerly the Chief), and the school colors are Black and Gold.
+Sports offered include wrestling, football, basketball, baseball, track, soccer, tennis, water polo, swimming, softball, volleyball, cross-country, cheerleading, and golf.